-M37.3 Shift Workspace Offsets M37.3 S# H# T# M# X# Y# Z# ...
+M37.3 Shift Workspace Offsets M37.3 S# H# T# M# X# Y# Z# .

 M37.3 Shift Workspace Offsets M37.3 S# H# T# M# X# Y# Z# M37.3 is used to shift workspace offsets for tool measures, tool measure switch heights, or individual axis.
 S# is the shift amount to be used for tool measures and tool measure switch positions. (usually a negative #) H# is the H register number to be shifted by the shift amount.
 H0 will shift all H registers.
 T# is the tool number height to be shifted by the shift amount.
 T0 will shift all tool numbers.
 M# is the measure switch height to be shifted by the shift amount.
 M0 will shift both switches.
 X# Y# Z# shifts each axis workspace offsets by the specified value.
-M98 Subprogram Call - M98 <filename></filename> 150 Run a subprogram.
+1400 Subrogram Call - M02 cfilenames 198 Run a subprogram.
 A subprogram may be any G-Code file.
-Control is passed back to the calling program when finished.
-To run a G90 mode subprogram from any position on the table use G92X#Y#Z#W# to set the local coordinates at the beginning of the file.
+Control is passed back to the calling program when this ned.
+To run a Gou mode subprogram from any position on the table use G92X#Y#Z#W# to set the Tocal coordinates at the beginning of the life.
 M98.1 Subprogram Call - M98.1 <filename></filename> Same as M98, except line numbers in the subprogram are not counted.
 This is most useful for macros that call subprograms.
 M99 End Subprogram Ends a subprogram.
-To a second seco M99.1 Abort Initiales a commanded program abort.
+M99.1 Abort Initiales a commanded program abort